ezy/seedpress-cms/README.md

 Seedpress uses Sequelise ORM to interact with Postgres.
-Install globally on your dev machine using `yarn global sequelize-cli` then run commands with `sequelize-cli` or alternately run commands locally in your dev folder with the built in dev package `./node_modules/.bin/sequelize init`.
+Install globally on your dev machine using `yarn global sequelize-cli` then run commands with `sequelize` or alternately run commands locally in your dev folder with the built in dev package `./node_modules/.bin/sequelize init`.